andrewsmallbone/phatio-ideas/index.md

 *	Using the MAX7219LED display driver.
 *	Using the HD44780.
-*	Displaying Web Scraped data.
+*	Displaying Web Scraped data and integrating with Dropbox

 ##Contribution